servicetitan/Stl.Fusion/README.md

 Obviously, you're expected to get a huge performance boost in any scenario involving local caching, but note that here you get it almost for free in terms of extra code, and moreover, you get an *almost* always consistent cache.
-In reality, it's still an *eventually consistent* cache, but with extremelly short inconsistency periods per cache entry.
+In reality, it's still an *eventually consistent* cache, but with extremely short inconsistency periods per cache entry.

 ## So What Is Fusion?